suprabhasupi/blog/contents/posts/2-aws-appsync-integration-with-react-native/2-aws-appsync-integration-with-react-native-part-2.md

 };
 ```

-- Go to the <a href='https://console.aws.amazon.com/dynamodb/home' target='_blank' rel="noopener noreferrer">DynamoDB console</a> and check the table for your connection.
+- Go to the <LinkPost href='https://console.aws.amazon.com/dynamodb/home' name='DynamoDB console' /> and check the table for your connection.
 You should see a representation of the current set of notes.

 ### Offline access: